Tradias/asio-grpc/doc/rpc_cheat_sheet.md

 ## Client

 **Since asio-grpc v2.1.0, the recommended gRPC client API is `agrpc::RPC`.
-It provides a customizable default completion token and always uses the correct associated executor.
+It provides a customizable default completion token and always uses the correct I/O executor.
 The old, low-level API is documented below.**

 All RPC types support retrieving initial metadata immediately.
-This is optional step.
-Completes with `false` if the call is dead.
+This step is optional.
+It completes with `false` if the call is dead.

 @snippet client.cpp read_initial_metadata-unary-client-side